AnshumanDec2K/Python_Programming/README.md

 demo8: File handling in python

-demo9: This Notebook has the demo for exception handling in python
+demo9: Exception handling in python

-demo10:
+demo10: Lambda function,operators and datastructures in python

-demo11: Demo for loc and iloc for slicing
+demo11: LOC and ILOC for slicing